-Christchurch-raised Tearepa Kahi began acting and playing sax as a teen, then spent two years in a theatre troupe run by Jim Moriarty.
-He went on to study history and Māori at Auckland University, and act — including landmark te reo film The Māori Merchant of Venice.
+Christchurch-raised Tearepa Kahi began acting and playing saxophone as a teen, then spent two years in a theatre troupe run by Jim Moriarty.
+He went on to study history and Māori at Auckland University, and act — including a role in landmark te reo film The Māori Merchant of Venice.
 Since then he's directed documentaries, award-winning short films and big screen tale Mt Zion, starring Stan Walker — the most successful local release of 2012.
 Kahi's second feature as director was hit Poi E: The Story of Our Song, which won rave reviews, and Moa nominations for Best Documentary and Best Documentary Director.

 The award-winning directing debut of actor Tammy Davis (better known as Outrageous Fortune’s Munter) is a South Auckland-set Christmas tale.
 Young Vinnie (Darcey-Ray Flavell-Hudson of Ghost Chips fame) and Jonah (James Ru) are bored on the mean streets — tagging, BMX-ing — when Jonah peer pressures Vinnie to join him in breaking and entering a house.
 When they find more than Christmas pressies inside, it tests mateship, moral codes and festive spirit.
 Crowned Best Film at Flickerfest, Ebony Society was selected for the Berlin and Sundance film festivals.